-Executing the power of attorney: To be valid a power of attorney must be executed properly.
-Some states may require a signature, others may require the power of attorney to be notarized, and still others may require witnesses.
-It is important to consult with an estate-planning attorney in your state to ensure your power of attorney is executed properly.
+Executing the power of attorney: To be valid, a power of attorney must be executed properly.
+Some states require a signature, others may require the power of attorney to be notarized, and still others may require witnesses.
+It is important to consult with an elder law attorney in your state to ensure your power of attorney is executed properly.